Eighton Banks

 Eighton Banks is a small village in the Metropolitan Borough of Gateshead, which is located around 4.5 mi from Newcastle upon Tyne.
 The village is bordered by Birtley, Harlow Green and Wrekenton, and is located near to Antony Gormley's Angel of the North sculpture at Low Eighton.

 Demography

 The data below shows that 51.9% of the population in the Lamesley electoral ward are female, and 48.1% are male.
 This compares similarly with both the average in the Metropolitan Borough of Gateshead, as well as the national average.
 A total of 1.9% of the population were from a black, Asian and minority ethnic (BAME) group.
 This figure is significantly lower than that of the national average (14.6%), as well as being somewhat lower than the borough average (3.7%).

-Data from the Office for National Statisticsfound that the average life expectancy in the Lamesley electoral ward is 77.9 years for men, and 79.6 years for women.
-These statistics compare less than favourably for men, when compared to the average life expectancy in the North East of England, of 77.4 years for men, and 81.4 years for women.
+Data from the Office for National Statistics found that the average life expectancy in the Lamesley electoral ward is 77.9 years for men, and 79.6 years for women.
+Average life expectancy in the North East of England is 77.4 years for men, and 81.4 years for women.
 Car ownership is lower than the national average (74.2%), but is slightly higher than the average in the borough (63.5%), with 65.3% of households in the ward having access to at least one car.